dollaratbrp/optimus/README.md

 #### **Flatbed**

-The flatbed presented in the interface refer to the 48 feet long trailer.
-However, all plant to plant with **POINT FROM** that are either **4100** or **4125** share also implicitly to 53 feet long flatbed at anytime.
+The flatbed presented in the interface refer to the 48 feet long trailers.
+However, all plant to plant with **POINT FROM** that are either **4100** or **4125** share also implicitly two 53 feet long flatbed at anytime.

 #### **Priority**

 The priority indicates which plant to plant to consider first while satisfying maximums and minimums.
-One priority number can be use more than once.
+A priority number can be use more than once.

 #### **Transit**